-Decorating for a shower is one of my favorite things.
-But if I am going to spend hard earned money on it, I want the items to be useable or have a dual purpose.
-With this shower, knowing the honorary was needing storage and that the baby shower and baby room were the same, I started with storage boxes.
-Using the boxes you can find at the Dollar Tree, as I had used these myself and they work well.
+Decorating for a shower is a favorite.
+But if hard earned money is going to be spent on it, the items should be practical or have a dual purpose.
+Start with some storage boxes, they can be turned into some really cute characters and serve a purpose later as some awesome storage!
+Boxes from Dollar Tree work really well and are great to use as storage later.
 The key is getting the soft plastic rather than the really hard plastic.
 It helps to stay around and get through kids longer.
 Using royal blue, lighter blue, teal, and white, these boxes can be used for a decoration.
 Also great for storage at their house when the party is done and the little one is on his way.

 Now, to decide which characters fit these colors best.
 Obviously, some of these ideas were better than others.
 While Sadness (Inside Out) is a light blue character, she really wouldn’t fit in with the lighthearted fun of a baby shower.
-So, we decided Flik would be a great choice for a light blue character.
+Flik would be a great choice for a light blue character.
 As far as white goes, choices were slim, given Pixar’s love for everything colorful.
-Lack of options aside, Eve seemed the perfect fit for the white box.
+Lack of options aside, Eve is the perfect fit for the white box.
 Next up was dark blue.
-I had plenty of options for those.
-At the top of the list were Sally, Doc Hudson, and Dory.
-In the end, Sally ended up winning out.
+At the top of the list are Sally, Doc Hudson, and Dory.
 Finally, our last box was a teal color.
-I’m sure I could have thought of a few different picks but when I thought Pixar and teal, there was only one who came to mind…Sully!
+There’s many different characters but only one stands out among the rest…Sully!

-Using Oracle 651 these boxes will last a long time with the designs.
+Using Oracle 651, these boxes will last a long time with the designs.
 Using a cutting machine and the Silhouette Software made the following for each of the characters.
-For Eve, used the oval and moon shapes to make her eyes.
-To complete the look of Sully, simply scribbled circles shapes like cow spots, though for one of them I personally made the shape of Mickey Mouse and then edited points to make a hidden Mickey on the box.
+For Eve, use the oval and moon shapes to make her eyes.
+To complete the look of Sully, simply scribble circle shapes like cow spots, and if you’re interested in hidden Mickeys this makes a great opportunity to hide some throughout Sully’s spots.
 Sally was next.
-Using a Etsy file for her face, using grouping and editing to get the simpler pieces to make her windshield and eyeballs.
-Flick tried to give me my fun for my money, then realizing you only need three circles and two long oval teardrops it works out well.
+Use a Etsy file for her face and grouping and editing to get the simpler pieces to make her windshield and eyeballs.
+Flik can seem a daunting task, but you really only need three circles and two long oval teardrops and it works out well.

-To finish off these boxes the Sully was filled with bath toys like rubber ducks and penguins.
-Sally was filled with Disney Mr. & Mrs. Potato Head pieces.
+To finish off these boxes, fill Sully with bath toys like rubber ducks and penguins.
+Sally can be filled with Disney Mr. & Mrs. Potato Head pieces.
 Eve had some bags, pacifiers, medicine, and other neccessitues you need with a new baby.
 Flik was filled with board books.

 Pixar Ball Diaper Cake

-Using diapers rolled up to make a single and double layer diaper cake for another decoration, using rubber bands so the diapers can be unrolled and still used by the parents makes this another useful decoration.
-After the cake was rubber banded together, you measure the tallnesss to cut the yellow paper.
-After that I add a one inch stripe of blue paper and using a cutting machine had it cut out a red star to complete the look of the Pixar Ball.
-Topping the cakes off with Rex Rattle Toy, Buzz & Alian Cars on the the single layer cake to stay with the Pixar theme.
+Use diapers rolled up to make a single and double layer diaper cake for another decoration with rubber bands so the diapers can be unrolled and still used by the parents makes this another useful decoration.
+Measure the tallness to cut the yellow paper after banding the cake together.
+Then, add a one inch stripe of blue paper and using a cutting machine cut out a red star to complete the look of the Pixar Ball.
+Topping the cakes off with Rex Rattle Toy, Buzz & Alien Cars on the single layer cake to stay with the Pixar theme is a nice touch.
 The double layer diaper cake had Sully & Mike Cars, Mickey Hand Rattle, and Finding Nemo bath toys.

 Pixar Theme Baby Shower Extra Touches

 To make bunting, use Dollar Store table cloths and hung them up.
 It’s a cheaper option and has many colors, this worked awesomely.
-When you are in baby fever and Amazon see you keep buying awesome baby stuff they then recommend the coolest baby set that went perfect as we were serving tacos at the shower, so as you walked under the bunting in the kitchen you had taco and avocado rattle set.
-The little touch is what always send the decorations over, as Reese says its just a little frosting – How to lose a guy in 10 days.”
+When you are in baby fever and Amazon sees you keep buying awesome baby stuff, they recommended the coolest baby set that went perfect as we were serving tacos at the shower.
+So, as you walked under the bunting in the kitchen you have a taco and avocado rattle set.
+The little touch is what always sent the decorations over the top, as Kate Hudson says “it’s just a little frosting” – How to Lose a Guy in Ten Days.

 Disney Pixar Baby Shower Shirts

-Looking for mom to be Toy Story shirt and not finding what I wanted landing on the idea to do the alien coming out of the tummy using an oval, editing points to make it not completly rounded, trimming up the alien file I had to fit and then added words.
-There is now an file available that makes its so much easier.
+Looking for a mom to be Toy Story shirt and not finding what was needed, this is the finished design.
+Use an oval to do the alien coming out of the tummy and edit the points so it isn’t completely rounded.
+Check out this file available that makes its so much easier.